Hear'Say: 2000–2001: Formation, Popstars and touring

 Hear'Say released their second single, "The Way to Your Love", in June 2001.
 The song became their second consecutive number-one single.
 The group were invited to perform at the 80th birthday celebrations of Prince Philip, Duke of Edinburgh.
 Hear'Say went on to present their own ITV show called Hear'Say It's Saturday, which featured performances, comedy sketches and celebrity guests.
 This followed on from a mini-series named Meet the Popstars which was intended to allow the public to get to know the group and their music away from the talent show format.
-In August 2001, Hear'Say toured the United Kingdom.
-They initially announced five dates which quickly sold out, causing the band to schedule thirty more dates.
+In August 2001, Hear'Say embarked on their first tour, the Popstars 2001 Tour, throughout the United Kingdom.
+They initially announced five dates which quickly sold out, causing the group to schedule thirty more dates throughout August and September.
 However, the new dates struggled to sell out as hundreds of tickets remained unsold.
 The group also released a live DVD.

+2001–2002: Everybody, line-up changes, decline and break-up

 Whilst on tour, the group began recording their second studio album, Everybody.
-In November 2001, just nine months after the release of their debut album, Hear'Say released Everybody.
-The album was preceded by a single of the same name.
+In November 2001, Hear'Say released the album's title track as the lead single, with the album following a week later, just over eight months after the release of their debut album.
 The single debuted at number four, while the album crept into the chart at number 24.
 Everybody went on to sell just one fifth as many copies as Popstars.
-Despite the second album's lack of success, it did achieve Gold status by the BPI but over a decade after its release and plans were made for an arena tour but these were later cancelled.
+Despite the second album's lack of success, it did achieve Gold status by the BPI but over a decade after its release and plans were made for an arena tour, due to begin in September 2002.

-2001–2002: Line-up changes, decline and break-up

-Tabloids began reporting that Kym Marsh, who had gained attention due to her relationship with former EastEnders actor Jack Ryder, had left the band following feuds with bandmate Myleene Klass.
+During this time, tabloids began reporting that Marsh, who had gained attention due to her relationship with former EastEnders actor Jack Ryder, had left the band following feuds with bandmate Klass.
 A representative for Hear'Say denied the reports, stating: "Everybody who is involved with Hear'Say will be sitting down this week to discuss the future.
 Kym Marsh is still with the band."
-However, in January 2002, Kym Marsh announced that she was leaving Hear'Say, later revealing she often fought with Klass and Noel Sullivan.
+However, in January 2002, Marsh announced that she was leaving Hear'Say, later revealing she often fought with Klass and Sullivan.
 Auditions were held to find Marsh's replacement.

 The audition process was televised in segments of This Morning, an ITV daily morning show, mirroring the procedure during which the original members of Hear'Say were chosen.
 Johnny Shentall, husband of Steps singer Lisa Scott-Lee, won the auditions, joining the group on 5 February 2002.
-Controversy erupted when it was found out that Shentall had previously been a member of short-lived pop group Boom! and a back-up dancer for Hear'Say.
+Controversy erupted when it was found out that Shentall had previously been a member of short-lived pop group Boom!, and press alleged that he had previously been a back-up dancer for Hear'Say, which the group denied.
 In March 2002, Hear'Say cancelled their planned arena tour to begin recording their third album and allow Shentall time to "settle in" to the group.